openai/openai-python/README.md

 ## Documentation

 The OpenAI documentation is like a user manual for this system.
 It has all the instructions and information you need to use OpenAI's AI models in your Python programs.
 Think of it as a detailed guide that shows you how to communicate with your smart robot assistant.

-The documentation in this README.md file will teach you how to use the tools provided by OpenAI to be able to then use them with your own project.
+The README.md file will teach you how to use the tools provided by OpenAI to be able to then use them with your own project.

-There are full instructions wrritten for the professional using techical language, and for the new student we will use the English language to explain things.

 The words in Blue are there to help the new students learn the technical words, and there is a "Quick Definitions" section at the end of this document to explain the technical term as this helps to understand and learn faster.
 To make things easier for the student.
 The instructions for each option OpenAI has for coding will also have a script to use.
-This will help you to learn and use the code right away without having to spend time looking for answers on where to add the block of code in your script.
-I had this problem myself when I was learning how to use OpenAI and how to use ChatGPT on my own computer using Python.
-At the time I didn't know what python was!
-Now I do.

-Each topic has code blocks that can be used in projects, and I had no idea what they were and how to even use them.
-This is when I started to read the manual and I didn't understand anything as I am new to programming, then I thought of other people expecially those who want to learn but can't understand how to use the code, or even how to ask the question.
-I was like this myself.
-So the instruction on each topic will have the block of code on it's own, and then there will be a second script that has the code inside it and you can copy and paste the code into a python file and run the file and see the outcome right away.
+Each topic has code blocks that can be used in projects

-As OpenAi is a chatbot that can answer so many different questions, this script by the end will be a working chatbot using OpenAI API and you an use different OpenAI models like GPT-4-TURBO, GPT-4 and GPT-4o and so many more.
+As OpenAi is a chatbot that can answer so many different questions, this script by the end will be a working chatbot using OpenAI API and you an use different [OpenAI Models](#OpenAI_Models) like GPT-4-TURBO, GPT-4 and GPT-4o and so many more.
 The script will get bigger due to having code in the script for the other code to work.

-1. The chatbot will save your conversation in json and text format with timestamps in case you want to use them to train your own AI Agent.
+1. The chatbot will save your conversation in [json](#json) and text format with timestamps in case you want to use them to train your own AI Agent.
-2. You will be able to upload your own files and chat to them by creating a vector database on OpenAI's server.
+2. You will be able to upload your own files and chat to them by creating a [vector database](#vector_database) on OpenAI's server.
 3. The script will have an error.log to show any internal errors when the script is running.
 4. You will be able to chat with your chatbot on the terminal for as long as you want until you run out of credit!